 This is not a radical proposal.
-This bill does not ban private equity.
-It does not prohibit professional medical entities from contracting with Management Services Organizations for business and administrative support.
+Despite what some of the submitted letters of opposition may imply, this bill does not ban private equity or prohibit professional medical entities from contracting with Management Services Organizations for business and administrative support.
 It simply ensures that physicians retain ultimate authority over clinical matters-decisions that directly impact patient health and safety.